cisagov/cyhy-mailer/README.md

   --https-report-dir=DIRECTORY The directory where the https-scan PDF reports
                                are located.
 If not specified then no https-scan reports will be sent.
-  --cybex-report-dir=DIRECTORY The directory where the Cybex PDF
+  --cybex-scorecard-dir=DIRECTORY The directory where the Cybex PDF
-                               report is located.
+                               scorecard is located.
 If not specified
-                               then no Cybex report will be sent.
+                               then no Cybex scorecard will be sent.
   -m --mail-server=SERVER      The hostname or IP address of the mail server
                                that should send the messages.
-                               [default: smtp01.ncats.dhs.gov]
+                               [default: email-smtp.us-east-1.amazonaws.com]
   -p --mail-port=PORT          The port to use when connecting to the mail
                                server that should send the messages.
-                               [default: 25]
+                               [default: 587]
+  -u --smtp-user=SMTP_USER     This is the username that is used to authenticate
+                               into the mail server
+  -x --smtp-password=SMTP_PASS This is the password that is used to authenticate
+                               into the mail server
   -c --db-creds-file=FILENAME  A YAML file containing the Cyber
                                Hygiene database credentials.
                                [default: /run/secrets/database_creds.yml]
+  --batch-size=SIZE            The batch size to use when retrieving results
+                               from the Mongo database.
+If not present then the default Mongo batch size will be used.
   --summary-to=EMAILS          A comma-separated list of email addresses to
                                which the summary statistics should be sent at the end of the run.
 If not specified then no